-The Norwegian Forest is a domesticated cat breed from Northern Europe.
+The Norwegian Forest cat breed is a domesticated cat from Northern Europe.
 This breed adapts well to cold climates.

 The most distinctive characteristic is her long, thick coat and large size.
-This feline is similar to The Maine Coon breed with long legs and a sturdy body.
+This feline is similar to the Maine Coon breed but with long legs and a sturdy body.

-The tendency to shed: Shed heavily a couple of times per year
+- Tendency to shed: Shed heavily a couple of times per year.

-Grooming needs: During this period, they need regular brushing to remove loose hair.
+- Grooming needs: A Norwegian cat needs regular brushing to remove loose hair.

 - Friendly to other pets

 - Friendly to children